Chas McCormick Player Props: Astros vs. Yankees

 Chas McCormick At The Plate

-- In 23 games this season (32.9%), McCormick has picked up an RBI, and in 15 of those games (21.4%) he had more than one.
+- McCormick has an RBI in 23 of 71 games this season, with multiple RBI in 15 of them.
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.